cimpan91/Docs/Docs/BENCHM.rst

 Rules IRIS imaging script
 -------------------------

--  we have the component to run it: eg. RASCIL container on CVMFS
+-  we have the component to run it: eg. RASCIL container on CVMFS (or under FC)

 -  the user provides script and data